-- This theory could not explain the stability of atom.
-According to Maxwell, electron (i) loose its energy continuously in the form of electromagnetic radiations.
+- (i) This theory could not explain the stability of atom.
+According to Maxwell, electron loose its energy continuously in the form of electromagnetic radiations.
 As a result of this, the e- should loose energy at every turn and move closer and closer to the nucleus following a spiral path.
-The ultimate result will be that it will fall into the nucleus, thereby making the atom unstable. - (ii) If the electrons loose energy continuously, the observed spectrum should be continuous but the actual observed spectrum consists of well defined lines of definite frequencies.
+The ultimate result will be that it will fall into the nucleus, thereby making the atom unstable. - fall into the nucleus, thereby making the atom unstable.(ii) If the electrons loose energy continuously, the observed spectrum should be continuous but the actual observed spectrum consists of well defined lines of definite frequencies.
 Hence, the loss of energy by electron is not continuous in an atom.